 And the likely future is clear: Mobile phones are likely to overtake PC usage in just a few years.
 More and more devices with more and more screen sizes are coming into production.

-If you want to stay competitive and ahead of the curve in this ever changing industry, now is the time to adapt.
-Create a website that’s friendly for not just mobile devices, but for all devices.
+If you want to stay competitive and ahead of the curve in this ever-changing industry, now is the time to adapt.
+With artificial intelligence being the future, it makes sense to create a website that’s friendly for not just mobile devices, but for all devices.
 Responsive web design and HTML 5 make this a reality.